 Although centrally located, Pumpkin Bluff Beach is secluded, easily missed, and tends to see very few visitors.

-Although almost entirely having succumbed to the elements now, the bow of a wrecked freighter still remains on the barrier reef 2800 feet (853 metres) from shore.
+Despite almost entirely having succumbed to the elements now, the bow of a wrecked freighter still remains on the barrier reef 2800 feet (853 meters) from shore.
 This vessel was the River Arc, an abandoned drug running tanker ship that appeared in the Turks and Caicos and drifted onto the reef.

 Scenery and Wildlife

 The tranquil ocean colors at Pumpkin Bluff.